-- i) Prior to the event by the FIM and IMS; - ii) During the event by the Race Direction.
+- i) Prior to the event by the FIM and DWO; - ii) During the event by the Race Direction.

-1.14 TECHNICAL CONTROL - MEDICAL CONTROL - DOPING CONTROL
+1.14 TECHNICAL CONTROL-MEDICAL CONTROL-DOPING CONTROL

 1.14.1 All motorcycles should be checked by the Technical Stewards prior to first participation in practice on safety aspects, according to the published schedule.
+At the Discretion of the Technical Director machines may be checked earlier than the schedule if the machines are ready.

-Teams may present a maximum of two (2) motorcycles for Superbike and Supersport, and one (1) for Superstock, per rider for Technical Control which will be specially identified by the Technical Controllers.
+Teams may present for Technical Control one (1) motorcycle per rider for the Superbike, Supersport and Superstock classes, which will be specially identified by the Technical Controllers.